Tencent/rapidjson/doc/tutorial.md

 // author.GetString() still contains "Milo Yip" after buffer is destroyed
 ```

-In this example, we get the allocator from a Document instance.
-This is a common idiom when using rapidjson.
+In this example, we get the allocator from a `Document` instance.
+This is a common idiom when using RapidJSON.
 But you may use other instances of allocator.

-Besides, the above SetString() requires the length of a string.
+Besides, the above `SetString()` requires length.
 This can handle null characters within a string.
-There is another SetString() overloaded function without the length parameter.
-And it actually assumes the input is null-terminated and calls a strlen()-like function to obtain the length.
+There is another `SetString()` overloaded function without the length parameter.
+And it assumes the input is null-terminated and calls a `strlen()`-like function to obtain the length.

-Finally, for literal string or string with safe life-cycle can use const-string version of SetString(), which are without alloactor parameter:
+Finally, for literal string or string with safe life-cycle can use const-string version of `SetString()`, which lacks alloactor parameter:

 ```cpp
 Value s;